Andrew Strauss: Personal life

 During his early career, Strauss spent several years in the cities of Sydney and Adelaide in Australia, and briefly played first-grade cricket alongside Australian bowler Brett Lee.
 While in Australia he met his future wife, actress Ruth McDonald, whom he married in October 2003 and lived in Marlow, with their sons, Sam (born 4 December 2005) and Luca (14 July 2008).
-On 29 December 2018, Ruth died after a battle with a rare form of lung cancer.
+On 29 December 2018, Ruth died of a rare form of lung cancer.
 In the wake of Ruth's death, Andrew reached out to former Ashes adversary Glenn McGrath, who had himself been widowed by cancer after Glenn's wife Jane – a native of Paignton, Devon – had died of breast cancer.
 Following Jane's death, Glenn had started the McGrath Foundation to fight breast cancer and secured the Sydney Test as a partner event, with Jane McGrath Day marked as Day 3 and the stumps, player caps and fan clothes all in pink.
 Having played in one such Pink Test himself in 2011, Strauss along with the Ruth Strauss Foundation secured Day 2 of the Lord's Test as a similar partner event ahead of the 2019 Ashes.
-This event day, titled #RedForRuth Day, continues to run as of 2025.
+This event day, titled #RedForRuth Day, continues to run as of 2026 with day 2 of the first test against New Zealand.

+On July 8, 2025, Strauss legally married his wife, Antonia Linnaeus-Peat in London.
+They celebrated their wedding in Franschhoek on 17 December 2025 with close friends and family.

 Strauss is President of the Primary Club Juniors, a charity which helps fund blind cricket.
 In aid of the cause he took part in a blind game, wearing a blindfold and being dismissed on his second ball.
 He has a variety of nicknames ranging from Straussy, Levi and Johann, to the more obscure Lord Brocket, Mareman, The General, Jazzer, Muppet and Mr Potato Head.

 Already Member of the Order of the British Empire (MBE), Strauss was promoted to Officer of the Order of the British Empire (OBE) in the 2011 Birthday Honours.
 His alma mater, Durham University, conferred the honorary doctorate of DCL upon him in 2011.
 In Theresa May's resignation honours on 10 September 2019 he was made a Knight Bachelor.
 Strauss has written several books on his professional career, Coming Into Play: My Life in Test Cricket (2006), Testing Times: In Pursuit of the Ashes (2010, with Scyld Berry), Winning the Ashes Down Under: The Captains Story (2011), and an autobiography, Driving Ambition, in 2014.
 Politically, Strauss is a Conservative, raising money for them in a charity auction.
 David Cameron tried to persuade Strauss to become an MP in 2013, but Strauss turned down the offer.